-SERVICED OFFICE: An office that provides clients with fully furnished and equipped offices in addition to full facility management.
-They are also commonly known as executive suites, executive centres, business centres and managed offices.
+EXECUTIVE SUITE: An office that provides clients with fully furnished and equipped offices in addition to full facility management.
+They are commonly known as executive suites, executive centers, business centers and managed offices.
 The data presented in this report pertains solely to this type of office space.

-PROVIDER: The company that owns, operates and manages the serviced office business.
+PROVIDER: The company that owns, operates and manages the executive suite business.
 Providers may have one or multiple sites in their portfolio of properties in which they provide this workplace solution.

-CENTRE: An individual serviced office site within a specific building.
-Some providers have centres across multiple floors within a building; however, this is only counted as one unique centre.
+CENTER: An individual executive suite site within a specific building.
+Some providers have centers across multiple floors within a building; however, this is only counted as one unique center.

-WORKSTATION: The furniture package that is allocated for each user of serviced office space.
+WORKSTATION: The furniture package that is allocated for each user of executive suite space.
 As a minimum, this is comprised of a desk, chair, pedestal, and waste basket.
 Some providers also include additional items such as writing mats, filing trays, desk lamps, and/or bookcases.
 The number of workstations in an office is usually the same as the office headcount.

 AVERAGE WORKSTATION RATE: Total monthly rent for an individual office divided by the number of workstations that the office was designed to accommodate.
-In some cases, tenants may opt to replace one or more workstations for a meeting table or to create a breakout space within the office.
-The number of workstations that would normally be accommodated in the space is used to determine the average workstation rate per office.
+In some cases, tenants may opt to replace one or more workstations for a meeting table or to create a break-out space within the office.
+The number of workstations that would